 The floor plan note is usually structured to yield interest at a floating rate indexed to the prime rate.
 The rate for a particular dealership is based on, among other things, the dealership's credit worthiness, the amount of the credit line, the risk rating and whether or not the dealership is in default.
 Interest on floor plan loans is payable monthly on the first day of each month, accrued on any outstanding principal balance at a floating rate to be the lesser of (a) 1.60% above 1-month LIBOR in effect on the first day of each LIBOR period or (b) the maximum rate.
-The credit agreement has a total commitment of up to \$11,100,000.
+The credit agreement has a total commitment of up to \$11,000,000.

-At December 31, 2014, the monthly interest rate equaled 1.75%.
-The amount of the floor plan note as of December 31, 2014 totaled \$9,388,000 covering new and used auto vehicle inventory.
+At December 31, 2015, the monthly interest rate equaled 5.10%.
+The amount of the floor plan note as of December 31, 2015 totaled \$8,741,000 covering new and used auto vehicle inventory.
 The Company is able to make advances from time to time not to exceed at any time the aggregate principal amount.
 All advances are evidenced by a promissory note.
 The credit agreement governing the promissory note contains covenants regarding limits on borrowing/curtailment to new, used, aged used and demo auto vehicles.
 The agreement also contains financial covenants regarding tangible net worth and maximum loan to value position.
-For the year ended December 31, 2014, BSHI expensed and paid interest on the floor plan note total \$147,000.
-For the year ended December 31, 2013, BSHI expensed interest on the floor plan note totaling \$3,000.
-No interest was paid during 2013, as interest is paid on the first day of each month.
+For the year ended December 31, 2015, BSHI expensed and paid interest on the floor plan note total \$187,000 and \$131,000, respectively.
+For the year ended December 31, 2014, BSHI expensed and paid interest on the floor plan note totaling \$147,000.